beenotung/nest-client/README.md

 nest.js client stub library

-This allows almost no effort to make client SDK from the controller file.
+This allows almost no additioanl effort to make client SDK by coping from the nest.js controller file on the server codebase.

 ## Example (client side)
 ```typescript